Black Friday and Cyber Monday Scams: How to Detect Them

 3. Create complex passwords

-Setting passwords for a number of online shops can seem arduous.
-Does this mean you usually create simple, easy-to-remember passwords?
-If they are easy to remember for you, they are easy to crack for hackers.
-And since these sites have your name, address, and payment details, they're a goldmine for hackers.
+Setting passwords for a number of online shops can seem arduous and often leads to people using the same easy-to-remember passwords everywhere.
+However, if the passwords are easy for you to remember, they are often just as easy to crack.
+And since e-commerce sites have access to your name, address, and payment details, they're a goldmine for hackers.

-Make sure you use strong passwords that have more than 8 characters and include numbers, upper- and lowercase letters, and special characters, such as .,! @ # ? ];.
+Make sure you use strong passwords that contain at least 12 characters and include numbers, upper- and lowercase letters, spaces, and special characters, such as .,! @ # ? ];.
 Don’t worry – you don’t need to do it all on your own.
 The NordPass Password Generator can help you create complex passwords in a matter of seconds.

 4. Keep track of your spending

-Keep a close eye on your online accounts and credit card reports, and make sure you see no inconsistencies over the holiday season.
+Keep a close eye on your online accounts and credit card reports, and make sure you see no inconsistencies following the big shopping season.
 Be on the lookout for suspicious purchases, especially minor ones, because scammers tend to start small before going all in.
+If you spot any suspicious activity, inform your bank or credit card provider immediately.

 5. Choose apps with caution

 Inspect the name, description, and icon of an app you are about to download.
-Fraudulent apps can't use the same name as the real app they want to disguise themselves as, so they'll replace o's with 0's or change the name – SwiftKey with SwiftKeyboard or WhatsApp with Update WhatsApp, for example.
+Fraudulent apps can't use the same name as the real app they want to disguise themselves as, so they'll replace o's with 0's or change the name very slightly – for example, they can replace SwiftKey with SwiftKeyboard or WhatsApp with Update WhatsApp.

 If you see the same icon in the app store more than once, be alarmed.
-A fraudulent app cares little for copyright laws, and not all app stores vet them.
+A fraudulent app cares little for copyright laws, and not all app stores vet the catalog thoroughly.
 Unfortunately, it’s up to you to choose a verified app.
+Take a look at the developer and the number of downloads – if the numbers seem suspiciously low, steer clear of the app.

 Most scams are designed to use your emotions against you.
-Before acting, check what you are feeling.
-Do you feel urgency, greed, or fear?
-These are indications that the deal or the message you’ve just received is trying to trick you.
+Read carefully through the sudden notification or email you’ve received.
+Is it trying to instill a sense of urgency, greed, or fear?
+These are indications that the deal or the message you’ve just received is trying to trick you into handing over your sensitive details ASAP.

 7. Check for new scams

 Scammers are a creative bunch.
-As a result, the average person may find it difficult to keep track of all the new scams that emerge every season.
-One way to keep up to date is to use Google search.
+As such, the average person may find it difficult to keep track of all the new scams that emerge every season.
+One way to keep up to date is to simply use Google search.

 Try running a search with these keywords: